markgamis/dotvim/README.txt

 About Plugin Integration:
 =========================
-Until i figure out how to be able to track my changes to the submodules (plugin integration), Some things must be changed by hand after a plugin upgrad.
+Until I figure out how to be able to track my changes to the submodules (plugin integration), Some things must be changed by hand after a plugin is upgraded.

 IDEA: Maybe I can mirror the plugin repositories and just pull from these mirrors??